 Top 42 Microsoft Coding Interview Questions and Answers

 A job at Microsoft is a dream for many tech enthusiasts.
 Unsurprisingly, less than 2 per cent of software engineers make it through the final round of interviews at Microsoft.
 The company is at the forefront of innovation, driving transformative changes across software, cloud computing, AI, and beyond.
 However, getting a job at Microsoft requires passing the technical interview process, where coding proficiency and analytical thinking are tested.
 Microsoft coding interview questions often involve data structures, algorithms, and problem-solving skills.
-This blog will help you practice the coding questions and ace the job interview at Microsoft.
+This blog will help you practice the Microsoft coding interview questions and answers to help you land your dream job.

 Microsoft Coding Interview Questions and Answers for Freshers

 For freshers preparing to join Microsoft, coding interviews often focus on fundamental concepts and problem-solving skills.
 Interviewers look for a strong grasp of basic data structures like arrays, linked lists, and trees, along with an understanding of foundational algorithms such as sorting and searching.
-This section covers the essential coding interview questions for Microsoft for entry-level candidates.
+This section covers the essential Microsoft coding interview questions and answers for freshers.
 By practicing these questions, freshers can better understand what Microsoft values in its software engineering candidates.

 Q1.
 Write a code to find the sum of all elements in an array.